isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 Oh, they are on to us!?!?
 Are they?

-They are not, when we do it in two steps:
+They are not when we do it in two steps:

 {% highlight sql %}
 mysql> alter table t1 drop column c;